Welcome!

 (You can contact me via my band website.)

-Alex,
+19. Alex,

 I appreciate your thoughts and your tolerant tone.
 I certainly would agree that one can be a Friend from a wide range of theological beliefs and experiences, but I wouldn’t go so far as to say that the Quaker way means that “what you believe is completely correct and ‘ok.’”

-I do think certain beliefs are right and others are wrong–even, as is often the case, we cannot be certain about the rightness or wrongness of our particular beliefs about ultimate questions.
+I do think certain beliefs are right and others are wrong–even if, as is often the case, we cannot be certain about the rightness or wrongness of our particular beliefs about ultimate questions.
 If, for instance, the anthropomorphic God of Genesis exists in a literal sense, then that is the case regardless of my unbelief.

 Rather than saying that all of us are right about ultimate questions about the nature and origins of reality, I would say we are almost certainly wrong.
 But we get glimpses of a deeper understanding that seem to shed genuine light on the best way to live together in the world, and we can connect and learn from one another, all the while knowing we don’t have the whole truth, and often get things wrong.
 The part of Quakerism that most appeals to me is an insistence on listening, to the world around us and to each other, seeking truth but never assuming we’ve got it nailed.